-The trick is that once you have started to make a profit on the trade, you need to move your sell stop up to a higher price – thereby locking in your profit.
+The trick is that once you have started to make a gain on the trade, you need to move your sell stop up to a higher price – thereby locking in your gain.
 Ideally you need a precise method of knowing how much and when to move the sell stop up.

 The details of how to do this are easiest to explain and understand with a live example and can be learnt at one of our free training courses.